EBIO5460Spring2025/class-materials/08_2_CU_supercomputer.md

 # CU supercomputer

 We have free access to amazing computing resources for machine learning.
 CU has a supercomputer with NVIDIA 80GB A100 tensor core GPU nodes.
 These are specialized GPUs for machine learning.
 These are roughly \$20K each.
-Each compute node on CUs Alpine supercomputing cluster has three of these, so \$60K worth of compute.
+Each compute node on CU's Alpine supercomputing cluster has three of these, so \$60K worth of compute.
 You should use them!!

 ## Sign up

 Signing up for a Research Computing account only takes a few minutes and you will get approval almost right away.
 It may ask for a reason.
-Put "EBIO 5460 Machine Learning for Ecology class, spring 2024".
+Put "EBIO 5460 Machine Learning for Ecology class, spring 2025".
 To sign up, go [here](https://www.colorado.edu/rc/) and click "Request an Account".
 You also need to have set up [Duo 2 factor authentication](https://oit.colorado.edu/services/identity-access-management/duo-multi-factor-authentication#useduo) for your CU Boulder identikey.